 Cafe Yeonnam-dong 239-20, Hongdae

 Can you imagine a café that looks like a comic book?
-Cafe Yeonnam-dong 239-20 is a charming café that will definitely make every comic lover’s dream come true!
+Cafe Yeonnam-dong 239-20 is a charming and quirky cafe in South Korea that will definitely make every comic lover’s dream come true!
 From chairs to wall decors, everything in this café is designed to create a 2D optical illusion.
 It transports its visitors straight into a comic strip.
 Your Instagram followers will think that you’ve been photoshopped into a comic book.
 The café takes direct inspiration from the hit Korean show ‘W-Two Worlds,’ where the characters operate between the worlds of fantasy and reality.

 The entire café is decked out in a black and white cartoon-style setting.
 And to match the décor, even the food and drinks are served in the same black-n-white manner with monochrome plates and mugs.